vaail/formulize/README.md

 ### Getting started

-his plugin helps you to make formulas.
+This plugin helps you to make formulas.

 It's a stable version on IE8 higher and any most browsers.